-Quality of self-reported measures of functional status.
+Quality of self-reported measures of functional status

 In the Zutphen Elderly Study, self-reported functional status was measured with the self-administered 13-item WHO-questionnaire on Activities of Daily Living.
 A hierarchic disability-scale was constructed based on basic activities of daily living (e.g. walking indoors), mobility-related (e.g. moving outdoors) and instrumental activities of daily living (e.g. preparing meals).
-The reproducibility of the self-reported disabilities was fair to good.
+The reproducibility of self-reported disabilities was fair to good.

 Quality of the performance-based measures of functional status

 Performance-based measures of functional status are more objective than self-reported measures.
 A score from performance-based limitations was based on the results of four tests: standing balance, walking speed, ability to rise from a chair, and external shoulder rotation.
 Three of the four performance tests were highly reproducible, the shoulder rotation test was not.